 I’ve also begun working with the Lab for Character Assassination and Reputation Politics (CARP) at George Mason.
 With them, I’m exploring character attacks in the age of Senator Joseph McCarthy.
 I’m interested in how accusing someone of being a Communist, or redbaiting, was an effective form of smearing reputations from the 1950s to the present.

-Here’s a list of my most recent publications:
+This list comprises my most recent article-length publications:

 “‘The Most Important Dress in the Country’: The Rhetoric of Glamour in the Smithsonian’s ‘The First Ladies,'” Women’s Studies in Communication 40, no. 3 (2017): 270-288.
 Find it online here.